dgoetz/graphing-training/sections/collectd/01_collectd.md

 !SLIDE
 # collectd DF Plugin

-This example shows the content of the "DF" plugin, all other plugins are configured in the same manner.
+This example shows the content of the *DF* plugin, all other plugins are configured in the same manner.

 File: **/etc/collectd.d/df.conf**